 Volumes are created within a pool.
 Volumes can be RAID-1 or RAID-5, and thin or thick provisioned or type deduplication.
 Deduplication is enabled by default through MAESTRO.
 Dedupe volumes are restricted to Pool1.
 QoS can be enabled on thick and thin volumes.
 QoS is not supported on dedupe volumes.

-Open DataPac and Storage Pools page:

-V1000 XE configured at software version 5.0, with 24 drives
+Open DataPac and Storage Pools page: (QV2020 5.0 software configuration with 24 drives)

 Pool Information

 Pool capacity and usage details are displayed on the Storage Pools page.